B Beck Lievenbruck

 2. Preparing the Leather

-Preparation is key to ensuring the paint adheres properly and lasts.
+Preparation is key to ensuring the paint adheres properly and lasts, or when repainting leather shoes.
 Use Angelus Leather Preparer and Deglazer to prepare the surface.
 This essential product will remove the factory finish and/or any oils that are on the leather, creating an ideal surface for painting.
 Do 3-5 passes over your entire leather surface.
 Be sure to spot-check with the Leather Preparer before using it across your whole item.

 Sanding a Shoe to prep for paint